 The sauce is rich with sturdy flavourings that meld easily together.
-One would think that with a Swedish recipe, the ingredients would be hard to find.
-Surprisingly, they’re everyday foodstuffs that live in your kitchen – Dijon mustard, Worcestershire sauce and a pot of cream.
+One would think that being a Swedish recipe, the ingredients would be hard to find.
+Surprisingly, they’re everyday things that are pantry staples really – Dijon mustard, Worcestershire sauce and a pot of cream.
 That takes care of the sauce.
 For the meatballs you’ll need fresh parsley, mixed spices, egg and breadcrumbs.
-Very simple, in fact.

 Creamy Swedish meatballs with mushrooms